×

 Accessing the Bookinfo application by using Gateway API

-The Gateway API deploys a gateway by creating a Gateway resource.
-In OpenShift Container Platform 4.15 and later versions, the Gateway API CRDs are not available by default and must be enabled in order to be used.
+The Kubernetes Gateway API deploys a gateway by creating a Gateway resource.
+In OpenShift Container Platform 4.15 and later versions.
+If you want your cluster to use the Gateway API CRDs, you must enable the CRDs because they are disabled by default.

 • You are logged in to the OpenShift Container Platform web console as cluster-admin.